cmark0v/linux_hax/linuxhax.rst

 - ``fail2ban`` - great utility that watches update of logs from whatever you want and responds to predined events (you set up in /etc/fail2ban. modularied to actions filters and jails. where actions are responses, filters define events and jails define groups of events and how they trigger actiobs abd expire. all bans are cleared on restart by default.
 - ``nginx`` - nice simple lightweight webserver, often used as a proxy to a web app run with python-flask or similar, to provide robust features that come with a real web server.
+- ``snort`` - network util for traffic capture and parsing, logging. can be run in the background

 SSH STUFF
 =========